Skip to main content

 Useful Search Tips!

 Even though your specific topics differ, you may find that there are some general search terms that will help you find good things.
 REMEMBER!
-A search in the Follett online catalog is much more specific than out on Google, so a search that may be stupid on Google might work well in Follett.
+A search in the Follett online catalog is much more specific than out on Google, so a search that may not work on Google might work well in Follett.

 - Try the word "issues" or "controversies" in your search